-That’s certainly a tough question but when you break it all down you are really looking at major points that creates the “essence” of a brand:
+That’s certainly a tough question but when you break it all down you are really looking at major points that create the “essence” of a brand:

 Let’s go a little further into all this…

-A. Pick up on the “language” by following their work
+A. Pick up the “language” by following their work

 An easy way to find out all these key items is to just listen to the community, too.
 See what others are saying about the competitor.
 Go on and even contact some of these individuals and ask for their opinions about them.

 B. Participate in the “experience”

 As we touched in a previous part of this series – become part of the “experience” by being a customer/fan of your competitors.